 Due to his expert litigation skills, Richard was named in Fortune magazine as a “go-to” attorney by the general counsel of the nation's top 500 companies, and for nine consecutive years, he has been recognized as a Northern California SuperLawyer.

-Richard served as the firm's managing partner from 1994 to 2003 and currently leads the litigation practice group.
-He is also the firm's general counsel and risk management partner.
+Richard served as the firm's managing partner from 1994 to 2003 and is also the firm's general counsel and risk management partner.

 Regulated Businesses—Cable Television and Telecommunications